 Laser Marking Stainless Steel: Engraving, Etching or Annealing

 Many types of stainless-steel alloys and grades exist.
 They're all made of elements such as iron, nickel, carbon, and chromium.
 The latter makes up for at least 10.5% of the alloy.
-Chromium reacts with oxygen and creates an isolating layer that prevents the formation of rust on the surface.
+Chromium reacts with oxygen and creates an isolating, thin layer that prevents the formation of rust on the surface.

-- The identifier will be permanently marked on the material
+- The mark will be permanent on the surface of the material

-- The surface will be left intact to avoid degradation by oxidation
+- The metal surface will be left intact to avoid degradation by oxidation

 This is especially true for applications like marking exhaust lines which are exposed to corrosive acids.
 It also applies to marking parts that must remain spotless like car interiors.

-Laser Annealing with Fiber Lasers - A Stainless Reputation
+Laser Marking with Fiber Lasers - A Stainless Reputation

-When it comes to marking stainless steel, some solutions aren't adapted to industrial environments.
+When it comes to stainless steel, some marking solutions aren't adapted to industrial applications.
 Methods such as inkjet printing require heavy maintenance and lead to frequent downtime.
 Those are examples of unplanned problems on the shop floor.

 Real traceability is only possible by directly marking parts.
 Laser annealing does that by chemically modifying the steel under the part surface.